Makita

 Possible Causes

-Dust cup not fully latched, Cracked dust container, Damaged rubber seal around filter, Gap between extension pipe and body
+Dust cup not fully latched, cracked dust container, damaged rubber seal around filter, gap between extension pipe and body.

 How to Fix / Troubleshooting

-Safety first: Remove the battery before inspection.
+Safety first: Always remove the battery before inspection.

 - Check dust cup fit: Remove and reinstall the dust cup, ensuring it clicks firmly into place.
 Inspect the latch for damage.